integr8ly/tutorial-web-app/README.md

 The webapp will automatically open (http://localhost:3006) in your browser and watch for file changes.
 When running locally, the available services list is mocked, and service urls set via env vars.

+The webapp will also automatically load the walkthroughs from `../tutorial-web-app-walkthroughs/walkthroughs`.

 # Local Development against existing Openshft
 ```